hapax/hapax.github.io/assets/alien-maths.md

 influence, the cart will be before the horse, whichever order we choose!
 <!--Linguistic relativism is wrong, not because language does not affect
-thought, but rather, because they organically co-evolve.--> Linguistic universalism, relativism's opposite number, seems to make the same error of premature generalization.
+thought, but rather, because they organically co-evolve.--> Linguistic universalism, relativism's opposite number, seems to me to make the same error of unidirectional generalisation.
 A mnemonic is a way of shaping cognition with language, and teaching in part is a process of enculturation and cognitive bootstrapping via language.